 A lot of Cowboys fans are probably angrily shocked at such a statement, but those who have been fans since the Jimmy Johnson era already know exactly where I’m headed with this.

-When Johnson was hired as the Cowboys’ head coach in 1989, he traded All-Pro running Herschel Walker to the Minnesota Vikings for five players and eight draft picks.
-This resulted in Dallas acquiring players like Emmitt Smith, Alvin Harper, Darren Woodson and Russell Maryland, who were very instrumental to three Super Bowl wins by Dallas in the early-to-mid-1900s.
+When Johnson was hired as the Cowboys’ head coach in 1989, he traded All-Pro running back Herschel Walker to the Minnesota Vikings for five players and eight draft picks.
+This resulted in Dallas acquiring players like Emmitt Smith, Alvin Harper, Darren Woodson and Russell Maryland, who were very instrumental to three Super Bowl wins by Dallas in the early-to-mid-1990s.
 A player of Ware’s caliber could do the same for the present-day Cowboys.

 Ware’s current contract ends at the end of the 2015 NFL season with salaries of $5.5 million, $12.25 million and $13.75 million in his final three years.
 If Dallas unloaded Ware, it could get veteran players and draft picks who, combined, would accrue about the same as Ware in annual salaries.